apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 8      sssc      The origin server response status code.
 9      sshl      The server response transfer length; the body length in the
                  origin server response to |TS|, in bytes.
-10     cqbl      The client request transfer length; the body length in the
+10     cqcl      The client request transfer length; the body length in the
                  client request to |TS|, in bytes.
-11     pqbl      The proxy request transfer length; the body length in the |TS|
+11     pqcl      The proxy request transfer length; the body length in the |TS|
                  request to the origin server.
 12     cqhl      The client request header length; the header length in the
                  client request to |TS|.